grid-line

 Location: New York, New York

 What they do: Burrow is an online furniture startup.
-The company’s inaugural product offerings were modular sofas, and they have since expanded to offer seating, rugs, and other home decor items.
-They tout no-tools assembly, free delivery, and minimal modern style.
-The company closed a $25M Series C funding round in early 2021 and plans to put the funds to use by growing its product offerings.
+The company’s inaugural product offerings were modular sofas, and it has since expanded to offer seating, rugs, and other home decor items.
+It touts no-tools assembly, free delivery, and minimal modern style.
+The company closed a $25M Series C funding round in early 2021 to grow its product offerings.

 11. SlumberPod